sergiopicoo/finalproject1600/README.md

 # Final Project IT 1600
+5G and the Evolution of Mobile Wireless Communications.

 By: Sergio Pico

 Tutorial meant for students ages 15-20.
 This tutorial is meant for people that are thinking about certain types of technologies they want to work with/learn about during their college and high school years.